Facilitation and strategy development

 A few examples of our facilitation work:

-Over a process of 10 months throughout 2022, Cultivate! will support Groundswell International and its partner organisations around the world to develop their new strategic framework for 2023 – 2027.
-We are doing this using creative methodologies and tools exploring viewpoints and emerging patterns in online and offline meetings, in interviews with partners, staff, allies and funders, as well as analysis of relevant documentation and successes to date.
-The new strategy will be finalised in November 2022.
+Over a process of 10 months throughout 2022, Cultivate! supported Groundswell International and its partner organisations around the world to develop their new strategic framework for 2023 – 2027.
+We used a variety of methodologies and tools exploring viewpoints and emerging patterns in online and offline meetings, in interviews with partners, staff, allies and funders, as well as analysis of relevant documentation and successes to date.
+The new strategy was the central theme at Groundswell International’s Global Conference in September 2022 and finalised in November 2022.

 > International gathering on Agroecology and Food Sovereignty (May 2019)